Looking for Academic Policy Advice?

 - a graduate-level course in the same disciplinary area and subject matter, taken in the last seven years, and passed with a B or better.

-Petitions for waivers must be submitted to student affairs staff no later than the second week of the quarter in which the course in question is scheduled.
+Petitions for waivers must be submitted to the director no later than the end of the first week of the quarter in which the course in question is scheduled.

 Students who will miss a required course due to study abroad may be allowed to substitute a similar course.
 Course substitution must be included in the student's Education Abroad Program study abroad plan and approved by petition by student affairs and the associate dean prior to departure.
 Learn more about EAP.